Rainbow Trout Recipe (Maple Balsamic Glazed, 20 Min)

 How long does trout take to cook?

-The general rule of thumb for cooking fish is 10 minutes per inch of thickness.
+The general rule of thumb for cooking fish is 10 minutes per inch (2.5 cm) of thickness.
 Peek in the center to check if it’s done.
 If the flesh is turning opaque, it’s done.
 It should be moist and warm pink, not dry, pale and flaky.
+Cook to an internal temperature of 145°F / 63°C.

 What to serve with this trout recipe

-I love to serve this rainbow trout fillet recipe with Cauliflower Rice with Pesto, Quinoa and Butternut Squash Salad, Parmesan Roasted Cauliflower, Roasted Baby Cauliflower, Charred Corn Salad, Oven Roasted Vegetables Recipe or Savory Rice and Roasted Veggies.
+This rainbow trout fillet recipe pairs well with these sides: Cauliflower Rice with Pesto, Quinoa and Butternut Squash Salad, Parmesan Roasted Cauliflower, Roasted Baby Cauliflower, Charred Corn Salad, Oven Roasted Vegetables Recipe or Savory Rice and Roasted Veggies.

-For dessert, I’d go with moist whole orange cake or a gluten-free orange polenta cake.
-Or, try one of these homemade easy sweet snacks with quick prep.
+For dessert, go bright and citrusy with moist whole orange cake or a gluten-free orange polenta cake.
+Or, finish with one of our easy sweet snacks with quick prep.

 maple balsamic glazed trout on plate with roasted cauliflower.